2 Broke Girls: Synopsis

 The series chronicles the lives of two waitresses in their mid-20s (at the start of the series): Max Black (Kat Dennings), the daughter of a poor underclass mother and an unknown father, and Caroline Channing (Beth Behrs), who was born rich but is now disgraced and penniless because her father, Martin Channing, got caught operating a Bernie Madoff-esque Ponzi scheme.
-The two work together at a Brooklyn diner, soon becoming roommates and best friends while building toward their aim of opening a cupcake shop.
-Among those working with them at the restaurant are their boss, Korean Han Lee (Matthew Moy); Oleg (Jonathan Kite), an upbeat but perverted and harassing Ukrainian cook; and Earl (Garrett Morris), a 75-year-old cashier.
+The two work together at a Brooklyn diner (Williamsburg Diner), soon becoming roommates and best friends while working towards their goal of opening a cupcake shop.
+Among those working with them at the restaurant are their Korean boss Han Lee (Matthew Moy); Oleg (Jonathan Kite), an upbeat but perverted and harassing Ukrainian cook; and Earl (Garrett Morris), a 75-year-old cashier.
 Also featured starting late in the first season is their neighbor and part-time boss Sophie (Jennifer Coolidge), a Polish immigrant who runs the house-cleaning company Sophie's Choice.

-During most of the first season, Max is also a part-time nanny for the twin babies of Peach Landis (Brooke Lyons), who during the season adopts Caroline's horse Chestnut.
+For most of the first season, Max also works a part-time nanny for the twin babies of Peach Landis (Brooke Lyons), who during the season adopts Caroline's horse Chestnut.
 At the end of each episode, a tally shows how much they have made toward their goal of $250,000.
 Early in the second season, Sophie lends the women $20,000, which is enough for them to start their business.
 However, the business fails, and in the 18th episode, they are forced to give up the lease of their cupcake shop with just enough money to pay off Sophie's loan, resetting the end of episode tally to $1.
 The shop opposite to theirs belongs to Andrew (Ryan Hansen) who had his own candy shop called Candy Andy.
 He and Caroline become romantically involved, but they eventually break up because her focus is on her cupcake business.

 During the third season, Caroline and Max reopen the business in the back room of the diner where they work, using a window as a walk-up window for sales.
 Max also enrolls in, and Caroline goes to work for, a pastry school called the Manhattan School of Pastry, where Max finds a friend, and later love interest, named Deke.
 This is Max's first relationship since the second episode when she broke up with her cheating boyfriend, Robbie.
 Caroline unknowingly has an affair with the married French instructor named Nicholas, who works at the pastry school.
 This eventually leads to Nicholas closing down the school and moving back to France with his wife.
 Max, Caroline, and Deke also attempt to get Deke's parents to invest in the school, planning to run it themselves, but they do not succeed.